JunoNgx/crisp-game-lib-tutorial/README.md

 This block should look a lot less foreign, if you have ever seen videogame codes:
 * The method `Array.forEach()` iterates and execute on each element in the array.
 In this case, each `star` is updated 60 times a second. **Further reading**: [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
-* `s.pos.y += s.speed` adds the y coordinate of the star by `speed` (which we randomly generated when we created the stars), bringing the star perpetually downwards to the bottom of the screen (unlike high school math, the y-axis points downwards).
+* `s.pos.y += s.speed` adds the y coordinate of the star by `speed` (which we randomly generated when we created the stars), bringing the star perpetually downwards to the bottom of the screen (unlike conventional high school math, the y-axis points downwards).
 * `wrap(minX, maxX, minY, maxY)` is a method for `Vector`, which wrap the object back to the otherside, when the object is outside of the screen (which is specified by the screen coordinates as the four arguments).
 The handling of the x coordinate here is redundant as it never changes. **Alternatively,** this can be re-written more effectively as `if (s.pos.y > G.HEIGHT) s.pos.y = 0;`
 * The color is set before the star is drawn with `color()` (`light_black` sounds a bit wacky, but it does make sense when you look at the list of colors).
-Here, the `box()` is chosen to represent the star, taking the star's coordinate as an argument. **Further reading**: [the drawing example in CrispGameLib](https://abagames.github.io/crisp-game-lib-games/?ref_drawing).
+Here, the `box()` is chosen to represent the star, taking the star's coordinate as an argument. **Further reading**: [the drawing example demo in CrispGameLib](https://abagames.github.io/crisp-game-lib-games/?ref_drawing).
 Take note of the alternative use of `x` and `y` arguments as coordinates in opposed to a `Vector`.

 ![Moving stars](images/step_015.gif)